mheistermann/sieve-git-pushdeploy/README.md

 Somewhere,
 ```
+HOOK=path/to/sieve-git-pushdeploy/.venv/bin/sieve-git-pushdeploy

 git init --bare sieve.git
 cd sieve.git/hooks
-ln -s path/to/sieve-git-pushdeploy/.venv/bin/sieve-git-pushdeploy post-receive
+ln -s $HOOK post-receive
+ln -s $HOOK update
 ```
+You can also opt to only use a subset of the hooks.

-Now you can clone that repo and push your configs to it, they will be checked and uploaded automatically.
+Now if you clone that repo and push your configs to it, they will be checked and uploaded automatically.

 ## License